 - Violence – Nearly 15 percent of spinal cord injuries are a result of violence.
 This includes gunshot wounds, knife wounds, and others.

 - Sports and recreational injuries – Athletic activities prove to be dangerous for many.
 Sports like football, hockey, and other contact sports can have a debilitating effect on the human spinal structure.
 Nearly 9 percent of spinal injuries occur from these types of activities.

 - Disease and substance abuse – Cancer, arthritis, and other issues including inflammation have also led to spinal injuries.
 Alcohol also leads to nearly 1 out of 4 spinal cord injuries nationwide.

 Injuries to the Spine

-When you sustain injury to the vertebra or discs, such as a whiplash injury, you may experience tingling, numbness, or a temporary loss of movement or function.
+When you sustain an injury to the vertebrae or discs, such as a whiplash injury, you may experience tingling, numbness, or a temporary loss of movement or function.
 However, treatment for these injuries may require little more than immobilization followed by an epidural or injections of cortisone.
 Sadly, events such as motor vehicle accidents often result in damage to the cord from which full recovery may be impossible.